 In the center of Copenhagen stands the 400-year-old Renaissance Rosenborg Castle.
-The castle was built by King Chrstian IV and it was his favourite Royal Castle.
+The castle was built by King Christian IV and it was his favorite Royal Castle.

 Today the castle houses a museum where you can travel through 400 years of Royal history.
-With the Kings and Queens most treasured possesions and showing their everyday life.
+With the Kings and Queen’s most treasured possessions and showing their everyday life.

-The King’s Garden surorunding the castle are the oldest royal garden in Denmark.
-The Renaissance style garden are a popular meeting place for people living in Copenhagen.
+The King’s Garden surrounding the castle is the oldest royal garden in Denmark.
+The Renaissance-style garden is a popular meeting place for people living in Copenhagen.

 Visit Rosenborg Castle

 The castle is open to visitors Tuesday-Sunday (and Monday-Sunday in Week 26-31)

 This white palace in the Jutland region is the Summer residence of the Royal family.
 Since the 16th century, the estate had been in the ownership of Danish novel families but in the early 20th century the state took ownership of the palace.
 At that time the palace was restored until it was given to (the later) King Frederik IX and Queen Ingrid.
 Queen Ingrid loved Gråsten Palace until she died in 2000.